multimodal-ai-lab/DEFAME/README.md

 <img src="resources%2FConcept%20Figure.png" width="500">

 InFact is a text-only, 6-stage LLM pipeline for fact-checking with external evidence retrieval through Google Search.
-For evaluation on benchmarks that provide a knowledge store (like on AVeriTeC or FEVER), it supports the retrieval of relevant evidence by leveraging an embedding model to perform semantic search.
+For evaluation on benchmarks that provide a knowledge store (like AVeriTeC or FEVER), it supports the retrieval of relevant evidence by leveraging an embedding model to perform semantic search.

 > [!NOTE]
 > The execution of the embedding model and the Llama LLMs requires GPUs.